Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 A telephoto camera

-If finalized, this would be uncommon for a compact phone, as telephoto lenses are often removed to save space.
+If finalized, this would be uncommon in compact phones, where telephoto lenses are often removed to save space.

 Early Impressions